The Way of Being | A Journey—Topic Essay: Templates for Realization

 2. Any document with the templates should point here.

-Secular humanism—Secular humanism (Wikipedia) and my memory.
+Secular humanism—Secular humanism (Wikipedia); my memory.

-A philosophy, metaphysics, cosmology, and psychology.
+metaphysics, cosmology, and psychology.

 This defines the world in which we live according to the approach.
 It defines

 condition and aim of living.
 It may include afterlife, eternal destiny,

 Community and involvement.